nilium/glog/README.md

 ---

 As with the original golang/glog package, this is licensed under the Apache-2.0 license.
-A copy of the license can be found in the COPYING file.
+A copy of the license can be found in the LICENSE file.